heyrocker/middleman-with-md-submodule-example/content-style-guide/02_about_drupal/02-getting-started-with-drupal.html.md

 * **My Site Section Content:** Longer list of user's previous page edits and updates

 ## Creating new content
-If you click on My Workbench on the toolbar, you can go to Create Content to add a new page.
-Alternately, from My Workbench, you should see the following links on the left hand side:
+If you click on My Workbench on the toolbar, you will see the following links on the left hand side under **Create Content**:

 * [Upload File](./03-uploading-images-and-files.html#files)
 * [Upload Image](./03-uploading-images-and-files.html#images)